Research and Technology Introductory Skills

-LIS, in consultation with the Faculty LIS Advisory Committee, has defined the basic introductory skills students should learn during their initial year.
+The Middlebury Library and Information Technology Services (formerly combined as LIS), in consultation with the former Faculty LIS Advisory Committee, defined the basic introductory skills students should learn during their initial year.
 Intermediate and advanced information skills needed by students will vary by department or program.
-Several departments are participating in pilot projects to define the additional skills needed for their majors; these may in turn serve as models to help other departments do the same.
+Several departments participated in pilot projects to define the additional skills needed for their majors; these may in turn serve as models to help other departments do the same.
 The goal is for students to learn in-depth, discipline-specific, methods, technologies, and resources during their middle years that will prepare them for capstone and independent work during their senior year.
 By the end of the senior year, students will be sophisticated researchers capable of independent inquiry and analysis.
 They will be able to use the best evidence to support a thesis and critically evaluate arguments.
 They will be collaborative producers of information who are capable of presenting and publishing in multiple media and who effectively use the most appropriate formats and techniques.
 They will be able to adapt to new technologies and resources in order to continue lifelong, independent learning.

 (First-Year Seminars, Introductory Classes, College Writing Classes (CW), etc.)

 1. The Student is familiar with library and technology spaces and their services.

 - Can locate the libraries and labs on campus, including their specialized spaces and service points.